micmejia/bible-dump/NKJV/Luke/Luke 5.md

 and so also _were_ James and John, the sons of Zebedee, who were partners with Simon.
 And Jesus said to Simon, "Do not be afraid.
 From now on you will catch men."

 ###### 11
-So when they had brought their boats to land, they [^a]forsook all and followed Him. ## Jesus Cleanses a Leper
+So when they had brought their boats to land, they forsook all and followed Him. ## Jesus Cleanses a Leper

 ###### 12
-And it happened when He was in a certain city, that behold, a man who was full of leprosy saw Jesus; and he fell on _his_ face and [^b]implored Him, saying, "Lord, if You are willing, You can make me clean."
+And it happened when He was in a certain city, that behold, a man who was full of leprosy saw Jesus; and he fell on _his_ face and implored Him, saying, "Lord, if You are willing, You can make me clean."

 ###### 13
 Then He put out _His_ hand and touched him, saying, "I am willing; be cleansed."
 Immediately the leprosy left him.